-The September 1, 2012 to December 31, 2013 sixteen month period has been an active one for the Charity.
 The Charity has successfully provided grants to a range of implementing partners working in Africa.
-Below are brief programme updates for each of the countries that have received grants to support NTD control efforts through the Charity:
+Below are brief programme updates for each of the countries that have received grants to support NTD control efforts through the Charity during 2014:

 Angola was identified by the Charity as a priority country because it represented a substantial disease burden, but received little attention by the international NTD community.